babel/website/docs/plugin-proposal-private-property-in-object.md

 > Note: The `loose` mode configuration setting _must_ be the same as [`@babel/proposal-class-properties`](plugin-proposal-class-properties.md).

-When true, private property `in` expressions will check for a own property on the object, instead of checking for presence inside a `WeakSet`.
+When true, private property `in` expressions will check own properties (as opposed to inherited ones) on the object, instead of checking for presence inside a `WeakSet`.
 This results in improved performance and debugging (normal property access vs `.get()`) at the expense of potentially leaking "privates" via things like `Object.getOwnPropertyNames`.